tensorflow/tfjs-data/ROADMAP.md

 # TensorFlow.js Data Roadmap

-**This repo is under active development and is not production-ready.
-We are actively developing as an open source project.**
+**This repo is under active development as an open source project.**

 Following is a list of major upcoming features.
-For details please see the [issue list](https://github.com/tensorflow/tfjs-data/issues).
+For details please see the [issue list](https://github.com/tensorflow/tfjs/issues).

 ## v0.2.0
 1. Add/Update API to load local file as stream in Node.js env [tracking issue](https://github.com/tensorflow/tfjs/issues/1008)